serras/poke-fun/guide/cmp.md

 Newer versions of Jetpack Compose no longer use strings to define routes, they use [serializable classes instead](https://developer.android.com/codelabs/basic-android-kotlin-compose-navigation).
 At the moment of writing this feature is only available in alpha builds of Compose Multiplatform.

 ```

+## Debouncing

+The current implementation initiates a search everytime the user types something in the corresponding field.
+In practice, though, people type a few characters in a row, so every connection before the last one is wasted time.
+Most applications implement _debouncing_ as a strategy for providing good user experience but prevent needless work.

+Your **task** is to apply that technique to Poké-Fun.
+There are several options to do so, [this guide](https://xinkev.com/note/androiddev/debouncing-textfields-in-compose/) discusses the most straightforward ones in the context of Compose.